 Single-agent AI coding hits a ceiling.
 Context windows fill up.
 Role confusion creeps in.
 Output quality degrades.
 The solution: multiple specialized models with structured handoffs.
 One model plans, another builds, a third validates.
 Each starts fresh.
 Each excels at its role.

 Basic code assistants show roughly 10% productivity gains.
 But companies pairing AI with end-to-end process transformation report 25-30% improvements (Bain, 2025).
 The difference isn’t the model.
-It’s the architecture.
+It’s the architecture, specifically how you engineer the context each agent receives.

 This post documents a production workflow using Goose, an open-source AI assistant.
 The architecture separates planning, building, and validation into distinct phases, each with a different model optimized for the task.

 A single AI model handling an entire coding task accumulates context with every interaction.
 By implementation time, the model carries baggage from analysis, research, and planning phases.
-This creates three problems.
+This stems from three core problems.

-Context bloat.
 Long conversations consume token budgets.
 The model forgets early instructions or weighs recent context too heavily.
-Critical requirements get lost.
+On-demand retrieval adds another failure mode: agents miss context 56% of the time because they don’t recognize when to fetch it (Gao, 2026).

 The fix: spawn specialized subagents for each phase.
 An orchestrator handles high-level coordination and human interaction.
 Subagents handle execution with fresh context.

-Figure 1: Subagent workflow.
-Orchestrator handles planning with human gates.
+Figure 1: Core subagent workflow.
+Orchestrator handles RESEARCH (with human gate) and PLAN.
 Builder and Validator run as separate subagents with fresh context.
+SETUP and COMMIT/PR phases omitted for clarity.

-The orchestrator (Claude Opus 4.5) handles ANALYZE, RESEARCH, and PLAN phases.
-These require high reasoning capability and human judgment at each gate.
-After plan approval, it spawns a BUILD subagent (Claude Haiku 4.5) that receives only the plan, not accumulated history.
+The orchestrator (Claude Opus 4.5) handles RESEARCH and PLAN phases.
+RESEARCH requires human judgment at a single gate to decide the approach.
+After plan completion, it spawns a BUILD subagent (Claude Haiku 4.5) that receives only the plan, not accumulated history.
 The builder writes code, runs tests, then hands off to a CHECK subagent (Claude Sonnet 4.5) for validation.

 Each subagent starts with clean context.
 The builder knows what to build, not how we decided to build it.
 The validator knows what was built, not what alternatives we considered.
-This isolation prevents context pollution.
+This is context engineering in practice: designing what each agent sees rather than letting context accumulate.
+This isolation prevents context pollution and drives the performance gains research attributes to architecture over model selection (Anthropic Engineering, 2025).

 Different phases need different capabilities.
 Planning requires reasoning.
 Building requires speed and instruction-following.
 Validation requires balanced judgment.